stencila/stencila/README.md

 ### Use

 The browser based user interfaces in this repo don't do much by themselves.
 To use them, you'll want to connect to a Stencila host running in an R, Python or Node.js session.
-For example, to use the Stencila Document user interface in this repo you could...

-... install the [Python](https://github.com/stencila/py) package and then,
+For example, to use the Stencila Document user interface in this repo you could install the [Python](https://github.com/stencila/py) package and then,

 ```py
 from stencila import Document